MLRichter/size_matters_paper/README.md

 Cifar10 and MNIST are downloaded automatically in a tmp-Folder inside this repository.
 The path should`allways be ```./phd_lab/tmp/${DATASET}```.
 If this folder does not exist, it is created.
-Any other dataset is exspected to downloaded manually and placed there.
-TinyImageNet and iNaturalist make use of the ImageFolder-Dataset implementation by PyTorch.
+Any other dataset is exspected to downloaded manually and placed in the aforementioned folder TinyImageNet and iNaturalist make use of the ImageFolder-Dataset implementation by PyTorch.
 This means that the folder structure should sort them by class.
 ImageNet (like MNIST and Cifar10) makes use of the respective dataset-preimplementations implemented by PyTorch.

+#### Overall workflow
+The scripts called in the instructions below handle training of models and probes as well as computation of saturation, receptive field a.s.o.
+In essence, the script provides the raw data than can be made into the respective plot.
+The notebooks consume the raw data as saved by the scripts and will reproduce the plots.
+Note that each non-boilerplate cell in the notebooks is responsible for a single plot or a set of plots.
+This means that the plotting-cells will crash unless you ran all experiments, so only execute the cells of the plots you want.

 ### Section 2